martasumyk/martasumyk/README.md

 ### Hi there 👋

+I`m Marta, a second year IT&Bussiness analysis student at UCU🎓

+Passionate about AI, Math and programming🤩

+Also, like cycling🚵🏻‍♀️

 <!--
 **martasumyk/martasumyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.